 Unfortunately there is no such thing as a completely fee-free Roth IRA.
 Providers have expenses and must charge their clients some sort of fee for running the investments inside their retirement accounts.
 If Roth IRA providers truly charged no fees they would all go out of business.
 The no-fee Roth IRA is a marketing tool used to get your attention.

-Roth IRA Fees
+The 3 Types of Roth IRA Fees

 Account Maintenance Fee